Last updated: April 1, 2020 By Arvin Reynold

 To understand the quality of your helmet, make sure it specifically meets ANSI Z87.1 standard.

 Don’t take it lightly when your eyes hurt after any type of welding.
-Most eye doctors will tell you that you may lose your eye vision completely after such flash burn.
+Most eye doctors will tell you that you may lose your eye vision completely after such welding eye burn.

 Take preventive measures every way possible but immediately rush to your doctor when you fall a victim of corneal flash burn.